 - People on their phones are on the go, so you want to tailor your message depending on if it’s for desktop or mobile.

 Below is an example of two ads for the same company with the first showing on mobile and the second showing on desktop.
-Notice that the mobile ad is much shorter and the message is straight to the point.
+Notice that the mobile ad incorporates a “click to call” button so that people searching on their mobile devices can easily call for more information.

 How Much Does Advertising on Google Cost?